Chapter 4: Business & Administration

 ii.
 Committee Chair – The Chief Financial Officer shall serve as the Committee Chair.

 iii.
-Committee Membership – Vice President of Administrative Services, Vice President of Student Affairs, Director of Accounting Services, Business Manager, Registrar, Dean of the Library, Dean of Enrollment Management, Director of Computer Services, and Director of Computer User Support.
+Committee Membership – Vice President of Administrative Services, Vice President of Student Affairs, Director of Accounting Services, Director of Budgeting and Purchasing, Registrar, Dean of the Library, Dean of Enrollment Management, Director of Computer Services, and Director of Computer User Support.

 b.
 The President of the College will be the final approval authority for all electronic signature methods.